BRUSH 38

 Usage+−

-- highlighter and undereye powder application (22% of community members)
+- highlighter and undereye powder application (29% of community members)

 Product FAQ+−

-will this work on a small face?
+will this work if i have a small face?